Identifying lens spaces in polynomial time: Introduction

 as oriented 3-manifolds if and only if $k_1 = k_2$ or $k_1 = 1/k_2$.

 In another respect, both parameters are more subtle than one might expect.
 Suppose that $M \cong L(n,k)$ has $t$ tetrahedra.
 In the most standard (generalized) triangulation of $L(n,k)$, $n = t$.
 But there are other families of triangulated manifolds $M \cong L(n,k)$ such that $n$ is exponential in $t$, and with exponentially many values of $k$ for specific values of $n$.
-See \Sec{s:hard}.

-One inspiration for our result is a recent result announced by Lackenby and Schleimer \cite{LS:lens} to both recognize whether $M$ is a lens space, and if so which one, in the complexity class $\FNP$.
-(See \Sec{s:zoo} for definitions.)
-In other words, they provide a deterministic algorithm (a verifier) with the help of a prover who asserts the answer and provides a certificate that it is correct.
-They have no certificate when $M$ is not a lens space; but there is another $\NP$ certificate for this case \cite{Kuperberg:sphereconp}, using the geometrization theorem and assuming the generalized Riemann hypothesis (GRH).

-Note that it is easier to answer whether $M \cong L(n,k)$ for any \emph{fixed} value of $n$, or when $n$ is written in unary.
-(So that $n$ rather than $\log n$ is polynomially bounded.)
-In this case, we can construct the $n$-fold cover $\tM$, and answer $\tM \congq S^3$ using the earlier result of Schleimer \cite{Schleimer:sphere} that 3-sphere recognition is in $\NP$.
-(It is also in $\coNP$, assuming GRH \cite{Kuperberg:sphereconp}).
-We can then compute the Reidemeister torsion of $M$ and calculate $k$ in polynomial time, without discrete logarithms.
-However, the standard calculation of Reidemeister torsion uses the ring $\Z[\zeta_n]$ or its fraction field $\Q(\zeta_n)$, where $\zeta_n$ is an $n$th root of unity.
-This is comparable to computing homology in $\tM$, and is thus a slow algorithm when $n$ is not controlled.

-The idea of our algorithm to prove \Thm{th:main} is simple: We instead compute Reidemeister torsion in a prime field $\Z/\ell$ with $\ell \equiv 1 \pmod n$.
-It turns out that we need discrete logarithms, but no other artificial help, to interpret the answer.
-We also need to factor $n$; we can do this using discrete logarithms in $\Z/n$ \cite{Bach:logarithms}.

-Our algorithm for \Thm{th:main} has other uses that we summarize in a separate theorem.

-\begin{theorem} If $M \cong L(n,k)$ is a closed, oriented, triangulated 3-manifold with $k$ secret, then $k$ can be computed in functional $\BQP$ and in $\FNP$.
-If $k$ is provided, then it can be confirmed in $\coRP$.
-If the prime factorization of $n$ is also provided, then $k$ can be confirmed in $\ZPP$.
-If the largest prime factor of $n$ is polynomially bounded, then $k$ can be computed in functional $\ZPP$. \end{theorem}

-See \Sec{s:zoo} for the definitions of complexity classes used in \Thm{th:second} and in this introduction in general.
-The gist is that $\ZPP$ and $\coRP$ are two standards of randomized, polynomial time computation.
-In $\coRP$, an answer of ``no" is certain, while an answer of ``yes" is only probably correct.
-In $\ZPP$, every answer is certain, but the algorithm is only probably fast.
-Meanwhile $\BQP$ is quantum polynomial time; this part of \Thm{th:second} just follows from the fact that Shor's algorithm can compute discrete logarithms and factor integers \cite{Shor:factorization}.
+See \Sec{s:large}.
+If we can be promised a polynomial bound on $n$ itself rather than merely a polynomial bound on its digits, then it is easier to calculate $k$, because we can directly follow Reidemeister's method by computing the Reidemeister torsion $\Delta$ of $M$ (endowed with a suitable local system of coefficients) in the cyclotomic ring $\Z[\zeta_n]$ or its fraction field $\Q(\zeta_n)$, where $\zeta_n$ is a primitive $n$th root of unity.

+The idea of our proof of \Thm{th:main} is to approximately compute the Reidemeister torsion using numerical analysis over the complex numbers $\C$.
+If we let $\zeta_n = \exp(2\pi i/n)$, the result is a sparse polynomial expression